FIFA 22 may be coming to an end of its shelf life but that doesn’t mean there isn’t fun still to be had.

-For many, Ultimate Team has now become the main selling point of FIFA, offering players the chance to build their, well, ultimate team.
-For others, Career Mode and Pro Clubs are the way to go.
-But, for some, classic 11v11 remains the favourite — especially for offline playing.
+While Ultimate Team may be growing stale and you might have won everything on Career Mode and Pro Clubs, but classic 11v11 remains an option, especially for offline playing.
 There isn’t much better than getting your friends around and spending hours going head-to-head on Kick-Off, testing yourself with a variety of teams.

 Below are eight 4.5 and 5-star teams you should be playing with on FIFA 22 (plus one added bonus) to take the bragging rights over your mates in the early stages of the game.